IMUG Past Events Archive: 2012

 Get IMUG event announcements, sign up for reminders and RSVP via Meetup, the world's largest network of local groups.
 IMUG events are usually $5, but free for members, volunteers and hosts.

 Join the multilingual computing community!
-Admission to all IMUG events is free for members.
-Membership is only $20, annual renewals are $15, and lifetime membership is only $100.
+Admission to most IMUG events is free for members.
+Membership is only $20, annual renewals are $15, and lifetime membership is $100.